 Are you using a BI tool for the first time?
 Well, then Tableau is a perfect solution for beginners.
 The simple UI design will help you learn the features easily.
 Also, Tableau creates a custom dashboard and focuses more on the data visualization part.
-The AI/ML (Artificial Intelligence/Machine Learning) capability lets you connect to your data and gain insights through enhanced built-in visual practices.
+The artificial intelligence or machine learning capability lets you connect to your data and gain valuable insights through enhanced built-in visual practices.

 3. Zoho Analytics

 Zoho’s BI suite is a self-service BI and analytics solution that creates reports and dashboards.
 Moreover, it helps you track your key business metrics, market trends, outliers, and helps to predict the future.
 You can easily connect the Zoho BI suite to all files & feeds, business apps, cloud, and on-premise databases without much hassle.

 Hubspot Marketing Analytics & Dashboard Software is an all-in-one inbound marketing software that helps eCommerce business owners leverage their competitive edge & business Intelligence capabilities.
 It enables easy creation of custom reports by connecting all CRM contact, company, deal data, and sales & service data for better visualization.
 Companies can also integrate their business apps through Hubspot App Marketplace.
 Quick measures, grouping, forecasting, and clustering are other top-hole benefits of Hubspot.

 Unlike other BI eCommerce analytics tools, Looker is a part of Google Cloud and works in Databases.
 Its platform-independent nature helps in combining multiple datasets, tracking cross-channel customer behavior, and segmenting customers by attributes.
 Also, Looker tracks KPIs like CPC, CTR, and CPA by helping you understand campaign revenue details and deduce precise reporting.